 Finney is surrounded by a fabulous cast that includes Frank Finlay (Othello) as Finney’s brother and Janice Rule (The Swimmer) as a mystery woman.
 Billie Whitelaw (The Omen) plays Finney’s sister-in-law.
-George Silver (Victor/Victoria) is particularly fun as he pokes fun at the great Sydney Greenstreet (The Maltese Falcon and Casablanca).
+George Silver (Victor/Victoria) is particularly fun as he pokes fun at the great Sydney Greenstreet (The Maltese Falcon).

 Andrew Lloyd Webber’s (Broadway’s Cats, Evita, and Phantom of the Opera) deliberately exaggerated music score is fabulous.
 Photographed by Oscar-winning cameraman Chris Menges (The Killing Fields and The Mission).

 Conclusions & Final Thoughts:

 Although I didn’t think it was as funny as other homages to classic detective films like Murder by Death (1976), The Cheap Detective (1978), and Dead Men Don’t Wear Plaid (1982), Gumshoe is a charming parody that will delight fans of the genre.
 Color, 85 minutes, Rated PG.